-Established in July 2011, Lunchquest aims to give readers an insight in to Edinburgh’s vibrant lunch and dining scene.
+Established in July 2011, Lunchquest aims to give readers an insight in to Edinburgh’s vibrant cafe, restaurant and bar scene.

 We try to eat out (or get takeaway) from as many different places as the bank manager will allow, take pictures of what we’re served, and offer a few words to describe things.
 We rate on four categories: